System settings, standards and updates

 PSNC previously received a number of reports of pharmacies choosing to independently upgrade to newer versions of Internet Explorer (IE) which prevented pharmacy staff from accessing online Smartcard software.
 Similarly, versions of IE which are too old, may not allow Spine applications such as the Summary Care Record to function fully correctly.

-NHS IT standard settings
+NHS IT standard settings ('WES')

 The standard NHS system settings are determined by NHS Digital’s Warranted Environment Specification (WES) information.
 WES information specifies suitable settings such as new enough versions of the below: